Deadman-DAO/Web3HackerNetwork/doc/grant-proposal.md

 Network Revenue: Our first iteration focused on Gitcoin data, we are now adding GitHub data.
 Gitcoin grants and bounties have totalled more than $10m in the past 12 months, with a steady baseline around $500k/month.
 For many years GitHub has been the center of orders of magnitude more value creation across Web2 and Web3.
 Our dataset and compute will have an influence on total productivity in the millions to tens of millions per month.

 The value of improved talent mobility can be estimated by headhunter service fees, which range from 20 - 25%.
-Our automated system will not provide all the services of HR departments or headhunters, but they will act more objectively.
+Our automated system will not provide all the services of HR departments or headhunters, but it will act more objectively.
 If it provides one quarter of the value of a headhunter, that suggests it will improve productivity by 5% of millions to tens of millions.
 That puts it in the vicinity of $500k per month of value creation.

 Gitcoin provides core data on active hackers in Web3, GitHub will add more data about their work history and expose more information about early and potential Web3 hackers.
 The road ahead includes adding data from blockchain analytics providers and grant funders like MolochDAO, Harmony, and Genesis DAO.